Zurich Pop Con & Game Show: History

 The Zurich Pop Con & Game Show started in 2017 on 20'000 m^{2} under the name Zurich Game Show as an event for gaming, e-sports, cosplay and board games and attracted 19'000 visitors.
 The event was supported by the gaming industry and the gaming and e-sports community.
 In attendance were brands such as HP, Sony PlayStation and Nintendo, as well as national and international e-sports teams and players.
 In addition, four e-sports tournaments (Overwatch, League of Legends, Counter-Strike: Global Offensive and Rocket League) were held within the event.
-In 2018, the event was increased in area from six to seven halls and thus to 30,000 m².
+In 2018, the event was increased in area from six to seven halls and thus to 30,000 m^{2}.
 Due to the COVID-19 pandemic, the Zurich Game Show was held virtually in 2020.

 This was followed in 2022 by an addition and expansion of the offering to include Asian pop culture, beauty, anime, manga, art, merchandise and food, and thus the change of name to Zurich Pop Con & Game Show.